 In April, during an operation southwest of Hanoi, Major Brothier was wounded and had to leave the battalion and Indochina.
 Captain Maurice Guiraud replaced him.

-On September 22, three-week Operation Brochet began along the Red River in the Hung Yen region, Tonkin.
+On September 22, three-week-long Operation Brochet began along the Red River in the Hung Yen region of Tonkin.
 At least 10,000 French troops were involved, including legionnaires from the 1er BEP.
-The unit suffered 23 men killed, and 73 officers and legionnaires wounded.
+The unit had 23 men killed and 73 officers and legionnaires wounded.

 To repeat the success of Na San, where the French troops defended the valley and defeated the enemy, a similar entrenched camp was to be established in the valley of Dien Bien Phu, in the western part of Tonkin, close to Laos.
 Thus, between November 20 and 22, important airborne Operation Castor was carried out to occupy the valley and attract the enemy.
-Over 4,000 French troops jumped over Dien Bien Phu, including the 1er BEP and the 1re CEPML.
-In what was then the largest airborne operation since World War II, the valley was successfully seized.
+Over 4,000 French troops – including the 1er BEP and the 1re CEPML – jumped over Dien Bien Phu.
+The valley was seized in what was then the largest airborne operation since World War II.

 Operation Pollux.
 On December 11, severe clashes took place during an operation inside the Dien Bien Phu valley.
-That day, the 1er BEP lost 52 men (killed, wounded or missed).
+That day, the 1er BEP lost 52 men (killed, wounded, or missing).

 1954: 1st Foreign Parachute Battalion in Indochina

 In January, clashes with the Viet Minh continued in the Dien Bien Phu valley.
-On the 12th, the 1er BEP had 5 men killed and another 33 wounded.
+On the 12th, the 1er BEP suffered losses of five men killed and another 33 wounded.

-On February 29, the 1er BEP fanion was awarded with the Fourragère in the colors of the Military Medal, thanks to another two mentions in dispatches at the Army level earned in the previous three years.
-The men of the battalion would wear the yellow-green fourragère from then onward.
+On February 29, thanks to another two citations at the Army level earned in the previous three years, the 1er BEP fanion was awarded the fourragère in the colors of the Military Medal.
+The men of the battalion wore the yellow-green fourragère from then onward.

 In early March, Captain Cabiro (4th Company) was seriously wounded during a skirmish and had to leave the valley and, later, Indochina.